victorvadl/victorvadl/README.md

 <p align="center">
 - 📜 I am a Software Engineer on a constant development journey. <br>
-- 🔭 Working on the development of API integrations and webscrapping, using Python, Javascript and SQL. <br>
+- 🔭 Working on the development of API integrations and webscrapping, using Python, Javascript and SQL.
-- 📖 Currently I am studying  .NET, Javascript and SQL.
 </p>

 <!-- Profile Views -->